EloyReulen/GA-SmaAt-GNet/README.md

 For the paper we used [Pytorch-Lightning](https://github.com/Lightning-AI/lightning) which simplifies the training process and allows easy additions of loggers and checkpoint creations.

-If you have any questions about the code you can write an email to e.reulen@students.uu.nl and s.mehrkanoon@uu.nl.
+If you have any questions about the code you can write an email to ereulen.uu@gmail.com and s.mehrkanoon@uu.nl.

 ### Training